JayrodHarv/3DAnimatedChristmasTree/README.md

 ## External Python Libraries Used (Must be installed to use this program)
-board, neopixel, argparse, numpy, matplotlib, cv2, tkinter
+board, neopixel, argparse, numpy, matplotlib, cv2, tkinter *To install dependencies, enter the command* `pip install board neopixel argparse numpy matplotlib cv2 tkinter`

 ## User Guide
 First off, in order to use my code, you will have had to build your own tree.
 If you wish to do so, take the above video as a guide for how to do it.
 The video doesn't cover most of the wiring, but just know that I used pin 12 (GPIO 18) for the data wire and pin 6 (Ground) for the gound wire connections to the lights from the Raspberry Pi.

+You also need to be able to connect to the Raspberrypi.
+This is most conveniently done via ssh.
+This requires your pi to be connected to your local network and for ssh to be enabled on your pi.
+You do this by entering the command `sudo raspi-config`, navigating to the Interfacing Options, and select SSH.
+Do this step when first setting up the raspberrypi using a keyboard/mouse and monitor plugged into pi.

 Once you have the tree built, you need to scan it.
 This is done by setting up a camera at a fixed position so that it contains all the lights in its frame.
 You then need to set up AutoHotKey and use my scan_tree.ahk macro in tandem with the ScanTree.py to take pictures of each light from 4 different directions which are all 90 degrees apart.
 Once you have done this, use the TriangulateCoordinates.py script and pass it the necessary arguements to have it output the coordinates to a text file.

 Once you have the text file, try running any animation by running `sudo python PlaySingleAnimation.py` that requires the coordinates and see if it looks right.
 If it looks completely wrong, go through each step again.
-If only a handfull of lights appear to be incorrect, use the coordinate_correction.py script to correct those light coordinates.
+If only a handfull of lights appear to be incorrect, use the CoordinateCorrectionGUI.py script to correct those light coordinates.

 ### How to use once tree is built and scanned
 Enter command `sudo python CycleAnimations.py` to cycle through every animation.
 By default, the ordering is shuffled and the duration of each animation is 60 seconds (1 minute).
 Enter command `sudo python CycleAnimations.py --help` for information on how to change these parameters